dereuromark/cakephp-expose/docs/README.md

 #### Existing Table Migration
+If you already have a table, and you want to add it to this existing one:

 ```php
 // Add it as 'null' => true for existing entities first, then fill/populate, then set to false afterwards.
 $table->addColumn('uuid', 'uuid', [